For general COVID questions please call Broward County at 954-357-9500

-- The Pompano Beach Aquatic Center will be opening June 17th.
+- The Pompano Beach Aquatic Center is open with limited capacity..
 New hours of operations, policies, and procedures will be in place to facilitate social distancing requirements & increased facility sanitation.
 Reservations will be required for swim session times.
 Please see this document for more information.
 Houston Sworn Aquatic Center will remain CLOSED.

 The following parks will remain closed